JonasGiven/GDP-PREDICTION-IN-2030-IN-SA/README.md

 ## Acknowledgments

-I would like to thank the creators of the dataset and the contributors to the various libraries used in this project, including pandas, numpy, matplotlib, seaborn, scikit-learn, and mlflow.
+I would like to thank the sources of the data and the contributors to the various libraries used in this project, including pandas, numpy, matplotlib, seaborn, scikit-learn, and mlflow.
 Their tools and resources made this project possible.

 ## Contact